httptoolkit/httptoolkit-website/src/posts/how-to-debug-anything.md

 Sometimes these are wrong.

 It's very easy for this to end up causing major bugs that are hard to unpick, even for the most simple assumptions.
-If a problem seems inexplicable, as if the computer itself is just doing the 'wrong' thing, you've almost certainly run into this, and you're making the wrong assumption somewhere.
+If a problem seems inexplicable, as if the computer is just doing the 'wrong' thing, you've almost certainly run into this, and you're making the wrong assumption somewhere.

 * Check the right function is being called, or the right server is being talked to.
 * Check you're running the version of the code you think you are.